Lexteam/lexteam.github.io/_posts/2016-07-12-Calling-All-Developers.md

 ---
 layout: post
 title: Calling All Developers
-author: <a href="/about/jamie/">Jamie Mansfield</a>
+author: BlockJam Team
 section: blog
 ---
-# Calling All Developers!

-Hello Sponge Forums!
+Hello!
 We're the developers behind an event you may have heard of called BlockJam.
 BlockJam is essentially a 48-hour-long semi-annual event held to raise money for [Child's Play](http://childsplaycharity.org/), a charity which seeks to improve the lives of children in hospitals and domestic violence shelters.
 Participants purchase tickets ahead of time and have access to our server network for the duration of the event.
 Proceeds from tickets sold go directly to the charity.